-10 Trends We Loved From New York Fashion Week Fall 2018
+10 Trends We Loved from New York Fashion Week Fall 2018

 Magenta

-Holy Magenta!
-We loved the bold pop of color on the runway this season, and it's the perfect hue to mix and match everything in your closet with.
+Holy magenta!
+We loved the bold pop of color on the runway this season, and it's the perfect hue to mix and match with everything in your closet.
 We're claiming it as our newest statement color.

 Claudia Li